caoyongji/testnet/docs/design/lightning_payments.md

     the recipient.
     The talker message processed on the proxy node:
 1.  `channel_feeder:lock_spend/7`
-    1. First check that this channel is in the on-chain state with sufficient depth
+    1. First check that this channel is in the on-chain state with sufficient funds
         *   fail if amount <= 0
         *   fail if fee <= lightning fee
-    3.  create signed return payment SPK (sanity check: test that same as the original one without the signature)
+    3.  create signed payment SPK thet debits the sender (sanity check: test that same as the original one without the signature)
     4.  update channel data on the channel manager to
         * me: received (unsigned) SPK
         * them: received signed SPK
         * add empty binary to ScriptSig of both sides
     5.  add code, sender, recipient to arbitrage
-    6.  create locked transaction to recipient with negative amount
+    6.  create locked crediting transaction towards the recipient
-2. Return the signed SPK for return payment to sender.
+2. Return the signed SPK for debit payment to sender.

 #### ask channel_manager to update data of the channel to proxy node
     with the received SPK on both sides and adding empty signatures to ScriptSigs.